TheHidden1/TesseractJSDemo/Readme.md

 # TesseractJS

-this a sample app that implement Tesseract.js in the task of extracting meaningful information from bill & receipts, this very basic and works as a proof of concept rather than a full fledged implemetaion
+this a sample app that implement Tesseract.js in the task of extracting meaningful information from bill & receipts, this very basic and works as a proof of concept rather than a fully fledged implemetation

 # Installation